How to deploy a Domotz Collector with Auto Discovery disabled and choose only the devices you want to monitor

-This article will guide you step by step to deploy a Domotz agent with the Auto Discovery disabled by default and let you add only the devices that you would like monitoring based on their ip addresses.
+This article will guide you step by step to deploy a Domotz Collector with the Auto Discovery disabled by default and let you add only the devices that you would like monitoring based on their ip addresses.

 and get the following parameters which you will need to customize the activation script: